cyberphone/json-canonicalization/dotnet/README.md

 ## JSON Canonicalizer for .NET

 The [jsoncanonicalizer](jsoncanonicalizer)
-folder contains the source code to a JCS compliant canonicalizer written in C# for .NET.
+folder contains the source code to a JCS compliant canonicalizer written in C# for .NET Core 3 and forward

 ### Using the JSON canonicalizer